 When Windows 10 was released, it seemingly broke the ability to easily connect to Linux Samba shares.
+It appeared one could not write to Linux share from Windows 10.
 Considering how many businesses rely on Samba for the sharing of folders, this was a bad move on the part of Microsoft.
-Fortunately, the ability to connect to Samba shares wasn't actually removed from the Windows platform, it was merely tucked a bit out of sight.
+Fortunately, the ability to connect to Samba shares wasn’t actually removed from the Windows platform, it was merely tucked a bit out of sight.

-I will assume you have both Windows 10 installed on a machine (or multiple machines) and a Samba share at the ready from your data center.
-With that said, let's connect.
+For this tutorial, I will assume you have both Windows 10 or 11 installed on a machine (or multiple machines) and a Samba share at the ready from your data center.
+With that said: Let’s connect.

 Connecting to your server